couchbase/docker/generate/resources/couchbase-edge-server/README.md

 couchbase-edge-server --create-cert $HOSTNAME cert.pem key.pem
 ```

-`$HOSTNAME` here is is hostname of the machine you plan to run it on.
+`$HOSTNAME` here is is hostname of the machine you plan to run it on, and it will be recorded in the `CN` of the resulting certificate.

 > [!IMPORTANT]
 > key.pem contains sensitive private key information inside of it and should be kept guarded.
 Preferably it should have `600` permissions.